The new world is as yet behind the veil of destiny in my eyes, however, its dawn has been unveiledMuhammad Iqbal

 There were many examples of her Cybrid family demonstrating their benevolence and devotion to each other and to a society that kept them at arm’s length.
 Mariah felt determined to put her fight with Gloria and their terrible injury to trust between Dragons and Cybrids behind her.

-In the spring, Mariah was busy getting her seedlings ready for planting when Jon walked up with a box.
+In the spring, Mariah was busy getting her seedlings ready for planting when Jon walked up with a box of supplies.

 “Hi, Mariah.
 I brought some supplies for you.”
 Jon set the box down on the bench and grinned at Mariah.